McNopper/ZeroInfinity/chapters/03_interval_numbers.md

 ## 3.6 Justification for Rules I and II

-The interval representations of Rules I and II are justified by exhibiting explicit *directional* sequences (with $a_n \ge 0$) whose products realize a representative spread of limit values within the intervals.
+The interval representations of Rules I and II are justified by exhibiting explicit *directional* sequences (with $`a_n \ge 0`$) whose products realize a representative spread of limit values within the intervals.
 The arguments below show that the assigned intervals are *attained*; a separate question—whether they are tight, i.e. whether every interior point is attainable as a limit—is addressed by the parametric witness below.

 **For $0^{+} \cdot \infty$:**
 - Sequence A: $`a_n = \tfrac{1}{n^2}`$, $`b_n = n`$.
 Then $`a_n b_n = \tfrac{1}{n} \to 0`$.